About

 Why join our team?

-At Innovative Medicines Canada, we take pride in fostering a positive work environment and energizing culture where we champion diversity, equity and inclusion.
-We believe in the power of bringing together people who have varying backgrounds, perspectives and experiences.
-Working together, we help transform the lives of all Canadians by giving them timely access to world-class innovative medicines and vaccines.
+At Innovative Medicines Canada, we take pride in fostering a positive work environment and an energizing culture where we champion diversity, equity, and inclusion.
+We believe in the power of bringing together people with varied backgrounds, perspectives, and experiences.
+Working together, we help transform the lives of Canadians by providing timely access to world-class medicines and vaccines.

 Innovative Medicines Canada prioritizes nurturing our team’s well-being, as well as their personal and professional growth.
-We offer a competitive compensation package (flexible health benefits, generous vacation time, an impressive pension plan, fitness allowance and much more) coupled with ongoing professional development opportunities.
+We offer a competitive compensation package, includingflexible health benefits, generous vacation time, an impressive pension plan, a fitness allowance, and much more, coupled with ongoing professional development opportunities.

 Industry-related positions

-We invite members and industry partners to leverage our relationship with BioTalent Canada and the PetriDishTM job board in their recruitment efforts.
+Members and industry partners are encouraged to leverage our relationship with BioTalent Canada and the PetriDishTM job board to support their recruitment efforts.

-BioTalent Canada is the HR partner of Canada’s pharmaceutical industry.
-As an HR expert and national non-profit organization, BioTalent Canada focuses on building partnerships and skills for Canada’s pharmaceutical industry to ensure the industry has access to job-ready people.
+BioTalent Canada is the non-profit HR partner for Canada’s pharmaceutical industry, focused on building partnerships and skills to ensure access to job-ready people.

 resources